Handley Page Halifax

 Type: RAF and Coastal Command heavy bomber, patrol bomber, anti-submarine, cargo transport, paratroop carrier, glider tug.

-The first squadron was No 35 at Linton on Ouse and the first mission Le Havre on the night of 11/12 March 1941.
+It flew the first mission on Le Havre in the night of 11-12 March 1941.

-The Mk IV (turbocharged Hercules) was not built.
-The Mk V was a Mk II Srs 2A with Dowty landing gear and hydraulics (Messier on other marks), used as a bomber, Coastal Command patrol bomber, for anti-submarine warfare and meteorological aircraft.
+The Halifax Mk V was a Mk II Srs.1A bomber with Dowty landing gear and hydraulics, which was used as a night bomber, sea patrol bomber, anti-U-boat and weather aircraft.

-The Mk VI was the definitive bomber, with 1,800hp Hercules 100 engine and extra tankage and full tropical equipment.
+The Halifax Mk VI was the final bomber with 1,800 hp Hercules 100 engine, more fuel and tropical equipment.

-The Mk VII was a Mk VI using old Hercules XVI engines.
+The Mk VII was a Mk VI with old Hercules XVI engines.

-Total production amounted to 6,176, by HP, English Electric, the London Aircraft Production Group (London Transport), Fairey and Rootes, at a peak rate of one per hour.
+A total of 6,176 Halifax bombers were built by Handley Page, English Electric, the London Aircraft Production Group, Fairey and Rootes, at times achieving an output of one bomber per hour.

 Users: UK (RAF), Australia, Canada, Free-French, New Zealand.